Alachua County Board of County Commissioners Visa Sponsorship Jobs USA

 KNOWLEDGE, SKILLS AND ABILITIES

-- Knowledge of principles of public administration.
+- Knowledge of different methods of data collection.

-- Ability to communicate effectively both orally and in writing.
+- Ability to communicate effectively, verbally and in writing.

 PHYSICAL DEMANDS: The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-While performing the duties of this job, the employee is regularly required to sit.
-The employee frequently is required to talk or hear.
-The employee is occasionally required to reach and to be mobile.
+While performing the duties of this job, the employee is frequently required to sit and talk or hear.

 WORK ENVIRONMENT: The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-The noise level is the work environment is usually quiet.
+The noise level in the work environment is usually quiet.

 Supplemental Information